 A conviction can cause significant repercussions in one’s life which can seriously impact aspects of their personal life such as:

-• Parenting or custody implications: A domestic violence related conviction can hinder your case in family matters, especially when relating to parenting or custody orders.
+- Parenting or custody implications: A domestic violence related conviction can hinder your case in family matters, especially when relating to parenting or custody orders.
+Courts also consider the presence of a child during incidents of domestic violence as an aggravating factor, recognising the psychological harm and long-term impact on children.
+It is crucial to protect children from exposure to such violence.

 WHAT IF IT’S A FIRST OFFENCE?